 Right now, on your sites, hundreds, possibly thousands of tasks are being repeated.
 It could be the first time, it could be the second time, it could even be the 10th time.

-Each time someone is repainting a wall, re-fixing a door or refitting a kitchen counter you’re having to pay for that additional labour, additional materials and manage the delays for other trades on site.
+Each time someone is repainting a wall, re-fixing a door or refitting a kitchen counter, you’re having to pay for that additional labour and additional materials, and manage the delays for other trades on site.

 - A stair stringer gets fixed crookedly – rework